What is a free mover?

 • Short-term mobility

-Historically, economists and other social scientists have put great emphasis on what has to be considered as short-term and what otherwise belongs to the long-term.
-Here, as a useful turning point, we can consider one year.
+Historically, economists and other social scientists have greatly emphasized what should be considered short-term and what otherwise belongs to the long-term.
+Here, as a helpful turning point, we can consider one year.

 Why should you be interested in a short-term mobility period?
 Well, not everyone has the possibility or the willingness to study abroad for more than one year.